 Leading the field in packaging

-MSU's school is looking to attract the next generation of bright scholars and equip them with the resources they need to pursue big ideas.
+MSU's School of Packaging is looking to attract the next generation of bright scholars and equip them with the resources they need to pursue big ideas.

 Academia is competitive.
 Universities compete to attract the best faculty and the best students, racing to secure finite funds for research endeavors.
 Only the very best come out on top after constantly challenging themselves to be better.

 The MSU School of Packaging has worked diligently to be the best.
 In 1952, as the first School of Packaging in the U.S., it blazed a trail for others to follow.
 Currently, it has nearly 10,000 alumni and is the largest packaging program in the country with over 600 undergraduates and 57 graduate students.
 It has a 95 percent job placement rate with an average starting salary of $58,750.
 It is the only school of packaging that offers a Ph.D. program with MSU Packaging Ph.D.’s sharing Spartan Will in nearly every packaging school around the globe.

 The MSU School of Packaging is the leading packaging school in the country and has its sights set on tomorrow.